MarcBoule/ImpromptuModular/README.md

 * **SLIDE**: determines whether the recall operation is instantaneous or transitions according to the current rate knob's setting.

-* **ATTV**: Typical attenuverter to set the maximum CV range output by the module.
-At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

 * **EXP**: Produces an exponential slide (top position) instead of a linear slide (bottom position).

 * **EOC**:  EOC is an end-of-cycle trigger that is emitted when a slide is completed (to signal its end); this can be used for more automation, for example, by triggering or chaining other operations when a fade in/out completes.
 The EOC triggers upon the end of any slide event, whether the end position is at the top/bottom or not.